cdwv/powerdns-helm/README.md

 1. Patch the nginx-ingress deployment to add UDP services (--udp-services-configmap=nginx-ingress/udp-ports)
 2. Add udp-ports configmap to nginx-ingress namespace
 2. Add a UDP loadbalancer service

+# Updates by Future
+Added discovery for mysql to exteranl which means we can tell it to use an external host.
+You just supply values with mariadb.db.host with a host URL

 # TODO